jolenechia2024/LocaLoco/README.md

 2. after installing dependencies, start your WAMP/MAMP server to get MySQL running.
 3. run `npm run db:setup` to create all the needed tables
 4. after table insertion, copy and paste the dummy data in `database/dummy.sql` into your mysql workbench and run the insertions
-5. finally, run `npm run dev` to start both development servers
+5. finally, run `npm start` to start both development servers

 # 🏫 IS216 Web Application Development II